Hey beautiful mamma's…

 Blogging can be very lonely, especially when you're just starting this road of awesomeness…

-You can reach new audiences you wouldn't have had access to before, build relationships for life and gain new friends, which you can arrange meetups with possibly.
+You can reach new audiences you wouldn't have had access to before, build relationships for life and gain new friends, with whom you can arrange meetups with possibly.

-Connecting with people is a massive part of blogging and having a tribe of like minded people and other bloggers around you, will make it a much more pleasant experience all round.
+Connecting with people is a massive part of blogging and having a tribe of like-minded people and other bloggers around you, will make it a much more pleasant experience all around.